worbis/apps-sdk/doc/api.rst

 ::

-  hash = 'SHA' // This is meant to be the primary key and is immutable.
+  hash: 'SHA' // This is meant to be the primary key and is immutable.
   start: function(force)
     /*
      * force -> Instead of waiting to start, forces a start immediately.